microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 In this exercise, you will create a new Web app in Visual Studio Code and add code to upload images, write them to blob storage, display them in a Web page, generate thumbnails, captions, and keywords using the Computer Vision API, and perform keyword searches on uploaded images.
 The app will be named Intellipix (for "Intelligent Pictures") and will be accessed through your browser.
 The server-side code will be written in JavaScript and Node.js.
 The code that runs in the browser will be written in JavaScript and will leverage two of the most popular class libraries on the planet: [AngularJS](https://angularjs.org/) and [Bootstrap](http://getbootstrap.com/).

-1. Create a project directory named "Intellipix" in the location of your choice — for example, "C:\DXLabs\Intellipix."

-1. Click the **Windows** button (also known as the Start button) in the lower-left corner of the desktop and type "cmd" (without quotation marks).
-Then press **Enter** to open a Command Prompt window.

-1. In the Command Prompt window, execute the following command, substituting the Computer Vision API key you copied to the clipboard in the previous exercise for *vision_api_key*:
+1. Open a Command Prompt window if you're using Windows, or a Terminal window if you're using macOS or Linux.
+Then execute the following command, substituting the Computer Vision API key you copied to the clipboard in the previous exercise for *vision_api_key*:

 	Windows:
 	<pre>
 	set AZURE_VISION_API_KEY=<i>vision_api_key</i></pre>

-	Mac:
+	Mac or Linux:
 	<pre>
 	export AZURE_VISION_API_KEY=<i>vision_api_key</i></pre>